-In the pursuit of shiny, straight and healthy looking hair, people go for keratin treatment despite having questions around its efficacy.
-“Is keratin treatment good for hair or can it increase hair fall?”
-These questions may be on your mind too, and we are here to answer them for you.
+In the pursuit of shiny, straight and healthy looking hair, people go for keratin treatment, despite having questions around its efficacy.
+“Is keratin treatment good for hair or can it increase hair fall?
+What are Keratin treatment side effects?” – these questions may be on your mind too!
+However, don’t worry, and we have all the answers for you right here.

 Keratin (a protein that makes up your hair) hair treatment is a semi-permanent hair straightening treatment which leaves your hair smooth, shiny, silky and frizz-free.
 But to maintain the results after the keratin treatment, you should be careful with the choice of shampoo, conditioner, and other hair products – which simply means your hair needs some extra care and effort.
 Getting a keratin treatment works wonders in most cases, but the result doesn’t last long.
 In fact, it can make your hair fragile and prone to damage and breakage.